NA

 Subpopulation definition

 The total population consists of \(K_\mathrm{total}\) subpopulations \(k\) with corresponding population sizes \(n_k\).
-We associate one subpopulation to each of the \(K_\mathrm{sites}\) wastewater sampling sites in the jurisdiction and assign that subpopulation a population size \(n_k\) equal to the wastewater catchment population size reported for that wastewater catchment area.
+We associate one subpopulation to each of the \(K_\mathrm{sites}\) wastewater sampling sites in the jurisdiction and assign that subpopulation a population size \(n_k\) equal to the population size reported for that wastewater catchment area.

 Whenever the sum of the wastewater catchment population sizes \(\sum\nolimits_{k=1}^{K_\mathrm{sites}} n_k\) is less than the total population size \(n\), we use an additional subpopulation of size \(n - \sum\nolimits_{k=1}^{K_\mathrm{sites}} n_k\) to model individuals in the population who are not covered by wastewater sampling.
+In this case, we refer to the subpopulation not covered by wastewater as the reference subpopulation, denoted by \(k=0\).

 This amounts to modeling the wastewater catchments populations as approximately non-overlapping; every infected individual either does not contribute to measured wastewater or contributes principally to one wastewater catchment.
 This approximation is reasonable if we restrict our analyses to primary wastewaster treatment plants, which avoids the possibility that an individual might be sampled once in a sample taken upstream and then sampled again in a more aggregated sample taken further downstream.